robdavid/genutil-go/README.md

 }
 ```

-Here the `Try` function is used to wrap the function calls that return a value and an error. `Try` removes the error part and returns just the single value.
+Here the `Try` generic function is used to strip the error part from the io function returns, leaving just a simple value.
 However, if the error is non-nil it will panic with a `TryError` value, wrapping the error.
-The `Catch` deferred function will recover from this type of panic and in this example will populate the `err` return value with the original error, thus causing it to be returned to the caller.
+The `Catch` deferred function will recover from this type of panic and in this example will populate the `err` return value with the original error, thus causing it to be returned to the caller of our function.

 If you want to augment the error, or perform other processing on the error, the `Handle` deferred function can be used instead of `Catch`.